o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 ## Motivation

-We would like to support bridging the Mina state to EVM-compatible chains, creating an efficiently-verifiable proof that wraps Mina's blockchain proofs.
+We would like to support bridging the Mina state to EVM-compatible chains,creating an efficiently-verifiable proof that wraps Mina's blockchain proofs.
 In particular, to achieve this we need to verify the Pasta IPA proofs emitted by Pickles in a proof over a different backend.

-The goal of this work is to complement the existing efforts by Lambdaclass to verify the proof using Kimchi with the provided Bn254 KZG backend, in such a way that the MSM part of verification can be offloaded to this protocol, but their existing code can be reused (mostly) as-is.
+The goal of this work is to complement the existing efforts by Lambdaclass to verify the proof using Kimchi with the provided Bn254 KZG backend, in such away that the MSM part of verification can be offloaded to this protocol, but their existing code can be reused (mostly) as-is.

 Hypotheses:
 * This RFC's proposal will be sufficiently performant to support a Mina -> EVM state bridge.